jaynelucy/moringa-progress/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thanks to my pairs for helping me out where I got stuck
 * Inspiration